ronpearl/Exit-Intent-with-Cookies-Session-Storage/README.md

     })

 This will serialize the submitted info to be used in your AJAX call (Line 66).
 This will be up to you to decide how you would like to manage that process.
+## Support
+You can <a href="https://github.com/ronpearl/Exit-Intent-with-Cookies-Session-Storage/issues/new">open an issue</a> for support, but please keep in mind that the main idea for this script is to handle the exit intent and to use local storage for usability.